artistotless/windetta/README.md

 Windetta was conceived with a clear mission: to empower players to transform their gaming passion into a source of income.
 Our games place skills at the forefront, allowing participants to win TON cryptocurrency.

 Windetta operates on a robust architecture where individual player balances are maintained, and replenishments are accompanied by transparent comments, ensuring seamless fund management.
-The entire game logic resides on our servers, eliminating any room for manipulation by cheaters.
+The entire game logic resides on project's servers, eliminating any room for manipulation by cheaters.

 Safety is a priority.
 Mandatory two-factor confirmation when withdrawing funds via email and Telegram is just one of the steps using to ensure the reliability and confidence of our players.